bytefish/bytefish.de/blog/flink_jam_1.md

 ## Conclusion ##

 We have spun up a Postgis instance, downloaded & imported the OSM data using `osm2pgsql`.

-We have then pre-processed the road and traffic light data into two tables, that allow is to better index the data and improve query speed.
+We have then pre-processed the road and traffic light data into two tables, that allows us to better index the data and improve query speed.

 The initial queries had been very slow, but by using an additional index, we have seen a huge performance boost.